paulbastian/draft-bastian-jose-dvs/draft-bastian-dvs-jose.md

 The following JWS headers are used to convey Designated Verifier Signatures for JOSE:

- * `alg` : The algorithm parameter describes the chosen signature suite, for example the ones described in (#generic_suites) and (#hpke_suites).
+ * `alg` : REQUIRED.
+The algorithm parameter describes the chosen signature suite, for example the ones described in (#generic_suites) and (#hpke_suites).
- * `jwk` : The `jwk` parameter represents the encoded public key of the Signing Party for the use in the DHKA algorithm as a JSON Web Key according to {{RFC7517}}.
-It MUST contain only public key parameters and SHOULD contain only the minimum JWK parameters necessary to represent the key.
-Usage of this parameter MUST be supported.
- * `x5c` : The `x5c` parameter represents the encoded certificate chain and its leaf public key of the Signing Party for the use in the DHKA algorithm as a X.509 certificate chain according to {{RFC7517}}.
-Alternatively, the Signing Party may use "x5t", x5t#S256" or "x5u".
-Usage of this parameter MAY be supported.
- * `rpk` : The `rpk` (recipient public key) parameter represents the encoded public key of the Verifying Party that was used in the DHKA algorithm as a JSON Web Key according to {{RFC7517}}.
+ * `rpk` : REQUIRED.
+The `rpk` (recipient public key) parameter represents the encoded public key of the Verifying Party that was used in the DHKA algorithm as a JSON Web Key according to {{RFC7517}}.
 This parameter MUST be present.
+ * `nonce` : OPTIONAL.
+The `nonce` may be provided by the Verifying Party additional to it's public key and ensure additional freshness of the signature.
+If provided, the Signing Party SHOULD add the `nonce` to the header.

+The Signing Party may use existing JWS header parameters like `x5c`, `jwk` or `kid` to represent or reference it's public key according to {{RFC7517}}.

 ## Example JWT